- Elgar original reference

 Chapter 5: Trust in the Balance: How Managers Integrate Trust-Building and Task Control

-Chris P. Long and Sim B. Sitkin Introduction Researchers have shown that managers’ eﬀorts to build trust comprise key mechanisms for enhancing organizational eﬀectiveness (Barney and Hansen, 1994).
+5 Trust in the balance: how managers integrate trust-building and task control Chris P. Long and Sim B. Sitkin Introduction Researchers have shown that managers’ eﬀorts to build trust comprise key mechanisms for enhancing organizational eﬀectiveness (Barney and Hansen, 1994).
 Managers who promote organizational trust increase levels of voluntary subordinate compliance, augment subordinate commitment to organizational goals and enhance the willingness of employees to exhibit extra-role behaviors (Barney and Hansen, 1994; Dirks and Ferrin, 2001).
 As a result, managers who build trust often reduce the time and eﬀort they must take to measure and monitor the work of their employees while enhancing the quality of their subordinates’ contributions and their capacity to achieve organizational objectives (Frank, 1988; Hosmer, 1995; Jones, 1995).
 The growing amount of research that has shown how managers’ eﬀorts to build organizational and managerial trust are key to organizational eﬀectiveness (Barney and Hansen, 1994) has primarily examined subordinates’ evaluations of managerial activities.
 While scholars have utilized this perspective to identify various forms of trust and classify their antecedents, trust scholars have generally not directly examined managers’ decisions and actions and thus have not, as yet, developed a clear understanding of the factors that inﬂuence managers to act (or not to act) to promote (or fail to promote) organizational trust.
-We contend, however, that it is important for scholars to develop an understanding of managerial actions since employees may not be able to discern all of the elements that their managers balance in trying to achieve broad organizational outcomes.
-Several perspectives emerging from the...
+We contend, however, that it is important for scholars to develop an understanding of managerial actions since employees may not be able to discern all of the elements that their managers balance...

 You are not authenticated to view the full text of this chapter or article.